Certora/Documentation/docs/gambit/mutation-verifier.md

 }
 ```

-Required Keys for the JSON Configuration File:
+### Required Keys for the JSON Configuration File:
 - `"project_directory"` : the directory containing the original CVT project on which to perform mutation testing
 - `"run_script"` : the bash script used to run verification on the original project, usually `project_directory/run.sh` or similar
 - `"gambit"` : the JSON configuration element for invoking Gambit.
 May be a path to a gambit configuration file
 or the explicit JSON element contained therein.
-Refer to the open source Gambit repository for more details regarding Gambit configuration files.
+See {ref}`gambit-config` for more information about the gambit configuration.

-Optional Keys for the JSON Configuration File:
+### Optional Keys for the JSON Configuration File
 - `"num_threads"` : the maximum number of threads to use for verification, as an integer
 - `"manual_mutations"` : optionally supplement the random mutant generation with your own manually-written mutants.
 Expects a JSON object whose keys are the paths to the original files and whose values are paths to directories containing
 manually-written mutants as `.sol` files. **IMPORTANT:** any manual mutations files provided must follow the naming
-convention `OriginalFileName.<unique-name>.sol`, where `unique-name` is a string ID unique with respect to the other
+convention `OriginalFileName.<unique-name>.sol`, where `<unique-name>` is a string ID unique with respect to the other
-manual mutants.
-It is recommended to use `mN` for brevity, where `N` is a unique integer.
+manual mutants (for example you might name them `OriginalFileName.m1.sol`, `OriginalFileName.m2.sol` and so on).
 - `"offline"` : run mutation testing without internet connection, skipping the UI output and other web functions.
 Expects a boolean and defaults to `false`.

-Additional Optional Flags for Debugging
+### Additional Optional Flags for Certora Internal Use
-- `"staging"` : if your run script does not already have `--staging`, you can also add it to Gambit.
+- `"staging"` : if your run script does not already have {ref}`--staging`, you can also add it to Gambit.
   Similar to CVT, you can provide the
   branch name for running mutant verification on `--staging`.
 We support `"staging" : true` as an alternative to `"staging" : "master"`.